Stephen-Adom/hello-react-front-end/README.md

 ### Prerequisites

-In order to run this project you need: any web-browser.
+In order to run this project, follow the steps below:

 ### Setup